aspose-cells/Aspose.Cells-Products/cells/en/go-cpp/redaction/xls/_index.md

 {{% /blocks/products/pf/agp/text %}}

 -  Microsoft Windows or a compatible OS with Go via C++ Runtime Environment for Windows 64 bit and Linux 64 bit.
--  Add reference to the Aspose.Cells for Go via C++ DLL in your project.
+-  Add a reference to the Aspose.Cells for Go package or library in your project.

 {{% /blocks/products/pf/agp/feature-section-col %}}